 So which one do you want to create?

 For me, I want a tribe-based audience.
 I want to build connections with my client base and I want to have a connection that’s unique to me.
 So I gravitate to the tribe definition.
 I want relationships, community, connection.

 Now, for Determined, my backpack company, I had to think through this.
 I think for products, most people say, niche.
 “I just want to sell my product to the right people.”
 For me though, I really think I’m a tribe type of person, even for a product.

 So here is how I think about this one.
 You do have to pick which type of audience you want to create because how you communicate with them, how you build your communication pillar, will be different depending on the audience type.

 To build this audience following, I have to do what I talked about yesterday.
 In order to build my audience; I have to be vulnerable.
 I have to connect with you, the people that I serve, but I have to talk to you about how I’m different.
 So how am I different?
 Let me list a few ways:

 I think women can and should be direct and confident and not be told they are a B* for being such.
-I think women who have to “tone it down” to make others feel comfortable are in the wrong circle and the wrong job.
+I think women who have to “tone it down” to make others feel comfortable being in the wrong circle and doing the wrong job.
 Be you, be bold, be strong, go make the world better!

 When I teach, I create a stepwise approach for you to follow.
 I try to create a very logical, rational approach so that when you hear it you are like, “DUH, yep, that’s it.
 I couldn’t put my finger on it before, but that’s it!”

-When I coach, I try to help everyone realize that 99% of the rules are rules we have created in our heads–so stop following fake rules and move yourself forward.
+When I coach, I try to help everyone realize that 99% of the rules are rules we have created in our heads–so stop following fake rules and move forward.
 The big rule I combat right out of the gate is: You have to quit your job to start your business.
-No you don’t!
+No, you don’t!
 But we create rules in our minds to tell us we have to do that.